I-AbdullahAsim/Free-GenAi-Bootcamp-2025/sentence-constructor/ChatGPT/Prompt.md

 ##### User Input
       Did you see the raven this morning?
 They were looking at our garden.
 ##### Score
-        10
+        8
 ##### Score_Reasons
         GREAT - The vocabulary table was built nicely.
 Every reqired detail was there.
-        GREAT - The sentence structure was displayed really nicely.
-Using this, the student can easily tell which sentence structure is for which sentence and how the sentence would come out in the arabic language.
-These details will help the student alot as they are only beginner level and need this help inorder to piece togather the transalation.
+        AVERAGE - The sentence structure was displayed really nicely.
+Using this, the student can easily tell which sentence structure is for which sentence but it does not tell how the sentence will come out in the arabic language.
         GREAT - No clues about the complete translation were given.
 The clues considerations and next steps section was built very nicely.
 It helps the student think and brainstorm without providing them the translations.
 So the student can do some real learning.

 ##### Assistant Output